php-fig/fig-standards/proposed/resource-location.md

 > Consistency with previous sections.

 `findResource()` MUST return the path of a URI in the "file" scheme if it exists.
-Otherwise a `Psr\ResourceLocation\NotFoundException` MUST be thrown.
+Otherwise a `Psr\ResourceLocation\NoSuchResourceException` MUST be thrown.

 > Consistency with previous sections.